Mind Map Monday: Renaissance People

 You could write about renaissance people in history and the legacy they’ve left for us, or you could write a series of posts about modern day renaissance people—like the series I’ve been writing about multi-genre authors.

-You could write about popular thinkers in how renaissance people can function and thrive in today’s world—thinkers like Barbara Sher, Emilie Wapnick, and the late Margaret Lobenstein.
+You could write about popular thinkers in this space—thinkers like Barbara Sher, Emilie Wapnick, and the late Margaret Lobenstein.

 Write about business & MultiTalented people

 You could write about why renaissance people make good writers.
 Or you could write about why people with multiple interests do well in today’s workplace—a workplace that often demands employees wear various hats.
 In the same vein, you could write about why MultiTalented people do well as entrepreneurs.